The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers: Results Across Different Datasets

 \subsection{COGS}

 On COGS, our best model achieves the generalization accuracy of $81\%$ which greatly outperforms the $35\%$ accuracy reported in \citet{kim2020cogs}.
+This result obtained by simple tricks is competitive compared to the state-of-the-art performance of $83\%$ reported by \citet{akyurek2021lexicon}\footnote{ \citet{akyurek2021lexicon} was published on arXiv on June 7 and later at ACL 2021.
+We were not aware of this work at the time of submission to EMNLP 2021 (May 17, 2021).}.
 As we discussed in Sec.~\ref{sec:early_stopping}, just by removing early stopping in the setting of \citet{kim2020cogs}, the performance improves to $65\%$.
 Moreover, the baseline with early stopping is very sensitive to the random seed and even sensitive to the GPU type it is run on.
 Changing the seed in the official repository from 1 to 2 causes a dramatic performance drop with a $2.5\%$ final accuracy.
 By changing the scaling of embeddings (Sec.~\ref{sec:initialization}), disabling label smoothing, fixing the learning rate to $10^{-4}$, we achieved $81\%$ generalization accuracy, which is stable over multiple random seeds.

 {\tab} \ref{tab:results} compares different model variants.
 Standard Transformers with absolute and relative positional encoding perform similarly, with the relative positional variant having a slight advantage.
 Here Universal Transformers perform slightly worse.